ryanhassell/sjuapp/README.md

 # sjuapp

 for importing, we import:
-pip install fastapi
+pip install fastapi,
-pip install uvicorn
+and pip install uvicorn